 If you are just starting out with chores, it will take a lot more of your involvement as you teach your children how to do the specific tasks.
 Be patient.
 You are teaching your children some important life skills.
 Don’t be overly picky.
 Use words of affirmation and encouragement.
 Soon they will also realize the daily routine of completing the same chores each day makes it so that the chores will be easier and quicker to complete the following day.
 For us, the point system is great and allows them to do what they can.
 If they have a day that they aren’t super interested in doing a lot of chores, I try to encourage, but not force.
 I have days where I don’t want to clean the house either so it’s understandable if they do as well.
 However, they don’t get the incentive without completing their chores.
 We may still have screen time as a family at the end of the day, but they don’t get to have individual screen time such as playing games on the tablet.

-Hopefully these suggestions, resources and tips help you!
+Hopefully these suggestions, resources and tips help you in your quest for chore charts!
 Let me know if you have any questions or additional tips in the comments below!

 Board Links